pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-GenericConsole.md

 ## Text attributes

-The generic console supported inverse, bold and underline attributes.
+The generic console attempts to support inverse, bold and underline attributes.
+Information on whether they are supported by a particular target is on the target page.
 It should be noted that both bold and underline attributes prevent the `cvpeek()` from functioning in bitmap mode.

 ## Setting the screen mode

 Some of the platforms support alternate screen modes, these can be switched to using: `console_ioctl(IOCTL_GENCON_SET_MODE, &mode)`.
 For more information on the supported modes, see the individual target page.